-Note: Under the Coral Sea Fishery Aquarium Sector Harvest Strategy Framework 2019, a total of 40 t of coral from the Family Acroporidae can be harvested across all concessions.
-AFMA monitor this through catch triggers set at 20 t for Level 1 and 40 t for Level 2.
-As of 1 July 2024, AFMA have revised the Level 1 trigger for Acroporidae to include a limit of 15 t of Acropora spp.
+Note: Under the Coral Sea Fishery Aquarium Sector Harvest Strategy Framework 2019, a total of 40 t of coral from the Family Acroporidae can be harvested across all permits, monitored by AFMA through catch triggers set at 20 t for Level 1 and 40 t for Level 2.
+As of 1 July 2024, AFMA has revised the Level 1 trigger for Acroporidae to limit catches of Acropora spp. to a maximum of 15 t (with the remaining 5 t of the trigger still able to caught from the remaining Acroporidae genera.